 The transabdominal procedure is performed by inserting a needle through the abdomen and uterus then into the placenta.
 Ultrasound is used to help guide the needle, and a small amount of tissue is drawn into the syringe.

 At approximately 20 weeks gestation, the IPs will retain their Surrogacy Attorney to obtain a judgment that places the IPs names on the birth certificate as the sole and legal parents of any child/children born to the surrogate.
-In all cases where a surrogate gives birth to a child for another couple or person, The California Office of Vital Records will only list the Intended Parents’ name(s) on the birth certificate if the certificate is accompanied by a Superior Court judgment naming the Intended Parent(s) as the legal parent(s) of the child.
+These documents must be notarized, even if the intended parent is from a country other than the U.S. In all cases where a surrogate gives birth to a child for another couple or person, The California Office of Vital Records will only list the Intended Parents’ name(s) on the birth certificate if the certificate is accompanied by a Superior Court judgment naming the Intended Parent(s) as the legal parent(s) of the child.
 Without such a judgment, the surrogate’s name (and if she is married, her husband’s name) must go on the birth certificate.
 The birth certificate must be registered with the office of Vital Records within ten days of the birth; therefore, the judgment should be presented to the birth records department of the hospital at the time of birth.
 The practical reason for this judgment is that after twenty weeks Vital Records will require either a certificate of birth or fetal death, both of which require the Parent’s name(s).
 Once the judgment is obtained, one certified copy of the judgment is given to the IPs, one to the surrogate, and another is kept at the agency until the birth.
 This document must be presented to the hospital at the time of birth.

 The IPs are expected to attend the birth if at all possible unless there is an unexpected and premature birth, in which case the parents are expected to arrive at the hospital as soon as possible.
 The parents should expect to take the baby home with them when it is released by the hospital.
 Final payments will be due to the surrogate within six weeks after the birth.